Yuki-nyan/SPCVisualizer/README.md

 To compile you need :
 - Visual Studio 2015
-- Windows 10 SDK
+- Windows SDK (The one that comes with VS2015 Professional is fine)
-- DirectX ToolKit Desktop package from NuGet
+- directxtk_desktop_2015 2017.6.21.1 package from NuGet